Polygon (MATIC) wallet

 What is Polygon?

 Polygon is what's called a layer 2 scaling solution for Ethereum.
-It works with Ethereum, attempting to overcome its shortcomings like slow speeds and high transaction gas fees.
-It also enables unified access to other chains, allowing traffic to be offloaded from Ethereum efficiently.
+It works with Ethereum, attempting to overcome shortcomings like slow speeds and high transaction gas fees.
+It also enables unified access to other chains, efficiently offloading traffic from Ethereum.
 That makes high gas fees cheaper.
-In theory, any blockchain can use Polygon to connect to Ethereum, which is why the project is dubbed the internet of blockchains.
+In theory, any blockchain can use Polygon to connect to Ethereum, which is why the project is dubbed the Internet of Blockchains.

 Is MATIC the same as Polygon?